 - Google Chrome keeps things even more straightforward.
 You don’t have to close the browser or restart the system for updates to be executed.
 Chrome updates its functionality automatically during an active session.
 You won’t even feel that your browser is being updated.

-Upgrading your browser in time is the simplest and most essential step to the smooth and safe online experience.
+Upgrading your browser in time is the simplest and most essential step to a smooth and safe online experience.
 It costs nothing, and you risk nothing.

 The only inconvenience you might experience is putting your online work on hold for a couple of seconds.
 In less than a minute, you’ll have your browser adapted to recent security threats, compatible with web development standards, and receive additional functionality on top of that.
 We’d say it’s worth every second of waiting.